 Share your workflows with the community by publishing them as blueprints.
 Any workflow can be published as a user blueprint.

-Navigate to the workflow you want to publish in the editor.
+Navigate to the workflow you want to publish.

 Click "Publish as Blueprint"